amin-mlm/one-letter-esm-famil/README.md

 ## About the Game

-Esm-o-Famil is a popular game in Iran where players are given a letter and some categories (e.g., names, animals, cities).
+Esm-o-Famil is a popular game in Iran where players are given a letter and some categories (e.g., names, animals, cities and etc).
 They must come up with words that fit those categories and starts with that specified letter.
 It's a fun way to improve vocabulary and quick thinking skills.

 ## Features